The Hitchhiker's Guide to SQL Injection prevention

-Either way, one have to bear in mind that resulting query should be always built from only two sources - either constant part or a placeholder.
+Either way, one has to bear in mind that the resulting query should be always built from only two sources - either constant part or a placeholder.

 In short, we can formulate two simple rules:

-Even dynamically created, an SQL query have to consist of 2 possible kinds of data only:
+Even dynamically created, an SQL query has to consist of 2 possible kinds of data only:

 - constant parts hardcoded in the script